carminesh/Carmine-Fabbri-Stargazers/README.md

 For the use of specific GitHub APIs, as we can determine from the documentation, an authentication token must be used.

-As far as using the "Stargazers API" is concerned, no token is required.
+As far as using the "Stargazers endpoint" is concerned, no token is required.
 Nonetheless, I have set up an .env (added inside the .gitignore file and located within the project root) that contains personal authentication tokens.
 So, in order to go and use your own token, it is necessary: